hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 @snippet Samples/Media/particle/Examples.particle manual_sample

-A system can have top-level attributes set using the scripting commands available, such as ’quota’ to set the maximum number of particles allowed in the system.
+A system can have top-level attributes set using the scripting commands available, such as `quota` to set the maximum number of particles allowed in the system.
 Emitters (which create particles) and affectors (which modify particles) are added as nested definitions within the script.
 The parameters available in the emitter and affector sections are entirely dependent on the type of emitter / affector.

 For a detailed description of the core particle system attributes, see the list below: